Updated on May 25th, 2023

 Federal Student Loans

-Subsidized federal student loans typically offer students the best deal.
-First, the interest rates are lower, saving your child money over the entire life of the loan.
+Subsidized federal student loans are a type of federal student aid, and they typically offer students the best deal.
+First, the interest rates are lower, saving your student money over the entire life of the loan.
 Second, interest isn’t assessed while your student is in school at least half-time.
 Third, there is a six-month interest-free grace period after they graduate.
 In the end, less interest means less owed.

 Here is a simple video showing how unsubsidized loans accumulate interest before students even graduate.

 Both subsidized federal student loans and unsubsidized federal student loans are issued by the government, and whether your student qualifies is based on their FAFSA information.
-The funds allowed is based specifically on your child’s tuition and annual maximums.
-No matter what, the loans will not exceed the tuitions costs, so these funds won’t pay for extras like laptops or transportation.
+The funds allowed are based specifically on your student’s tuition and annual maximums.
+No matter what, the loans will not exceed the tuition costs, so these funds won’t pay for extras like laptops or transportation.

 Private Student Loans